Avelina9X/direct-preference-heads/README.md

 # Would I Lie To You?
 Inference Time Alignment of Language Models using Direct Preference Heads

-This repository is the official implementation of "Would I Lie To You?
-Inference Time Alignment of Language Models using Direct Preference Heads"
+This repository is the official implementation of [Would I Lie To You?
+Inference Time Alignment of Language Models using Direct Preference Heads](https://arxiv.org/abs/2405.20053)

 ## Requirements